 removal of the house from Nazareth to Loreto by angels is not a matter

-grace.
-Our Lady has shown particular favor to her shrine at Loreto and
+miracles of grace.
+Our Lady has shown particular favor to her shrine at Loreto

 cures granted through the intercession of His Blessed Mother.
 Over a